 This page provides an overview of women's and gender history projects at the International Institute of Social History (IISH), one of the world's largest documentary and research institutions in the field of social history in general and the history of the labour movement in particular.
 Women's roles in social movements are documented in IISH archival and manuscript collections.
 The Institute provides information on women's and gender history elsewhere in the Netherlands and worldwide.
-It maintains ViVa, a current bibliography of women's history in scholarly journals, the WWW Virtual Library Women's History, and Kenau, the discussionlist for women's and gender history in the Netherlands and Belgium.
-The web pages of the Socialism and Sexuality Network, the Dutch yearbook for women's history and the Dutch foundation for early modern history are hosted by the IISH.
+It maintains ViVa, a current bibliography of women's history in scholarly journals, the WWW Virtual Library Women's History, and Kenau, the discussionlist for women's and gender history in the Netherlands and Belgium (discontinued).
+The web pages of the Socialism and Sexuality Network and the Dutch yearbook for women's history were hosted by the IISH.
 The Institute participates in important projects on early modern women's work and homosexuality in the Netherlands.

 Women's History Collections at the IISH

 An introduction, a Dutch and an international guide to primary sources for women's and gender history in the archives and manuscript collections of the IISH.